anthonyjclark/adabot/README.md

 ## Directory Structure

 Below is the top-level (workspace) directory structure.
 I've decided to keep all adabot packages together.
-This makes it easier to developing code, and this code is not likely to be reused by other projects.
+This makes it easier to develop code, and this code is not likely to be reused by other projects.
 [This ROS Answers Post](http://answers.ros.org/question/257855/git-strategy-for-catkin-and-package-folders/) has a good explanation of how to effectively use a git repository for multiple packages.

 ```
 adabot